marchyman/GeoTag/GeoTag-testing.md

 * Launch GeoTag
   Verify the configuration and map location are as saved.
   Drag in the test images and track.
 Assign locations from the track.
-  Select an image.
+  Select several images.
 Use cmd-i or click on the info button.

-  Verify the Change Date/Time popover appears.
-  Set a new date/time.
-  Verify the date/time changed
-  Select a range of images.
-  Double click on the timestamp of one of the selected images.
+  Verify the inspector opens on the right side of the window.
-  Adjust the time by one hour and click on the change button.
+  Adjust the time by one hour.
   Verify all of the selected images were adjusted by exactly one hour.
   Verify the timestamp is shown in a green font.
+  Close the inspector.
   Undo the change.
   Verify the times reverted to their original value and color.
   Select a range of images.